rogervila/py_dto/README.md

 ## Usage

-Define your object properties with types defined.
+Define your object properties with types defined, then pass a `dict` with data.

-You can use custom objects and the `Any` type.

-### Example

-We will create a User DTO with some properties.

 ```py
 from py_dto import DTO